 Several factors combined may trigger normal breast cells to become cancerous.
 Understanding potential breast cancer causes is key for prevention and a cure.

-Roughly 245,000 women in the U.S. are diagnosed with breast cancer every year, according to the American Cancer Society (ACS).
+More than 260,000 women in the U.S. are diagnosed with breast cancer every year, according to the American Cancer Society (ACS).
 In fact, it’s the most common cancer among American women after skin cancer.
-Breast cancer occurs when normal cells in the body become malignant, growing out of control and often forming a lump or tumor.
+Breast cancer occurs when normal cells in your body become malignant, growing out of control and often forming a lump or tumor.

 Despite all that’s now known about breast cancer, there’s still no easy answer to the question many women diagnosed with the disease ask: What are breast cancer causes, and why did it develop in me?